Electronic waste: Repair as waste reduction method

 There are several ways to curb the environmental hazards arising from the recycling of electronic waste.
 One of the factors which exacerbate the e-waste problem is the diminishing lifetime of many electrical and electronic goods.
 There are two drivers (in particular) for this trend.
 On the one hand, consumer demand for low cost products militates against product quality and results in short product lifetimes.
 On the other, manufacturers in some sectors encourage a regular upgrade cycle, and may even enforce it though restricted availability of spare parts, service manuals and software updates, or through planned obsolescence.

 Consumer dissatisfaction with this state of affairs has led to a growing repair movement.
-Often, this is at a community level such as through repair cafės or the "restart parties" promoted by the Restart Project.
+Often, this is at a community level such as through repair cafés or the "restart parties" promoted by the Restart Project.

-The Right to Repair is spearheaded in the US by farmers dissatisfied with non-availability of service information, specialised tools and spare parts for their high-tech farm machinery.
+The right to repair is spearheaded in the US by farmers dissatisfied with non-availability of service information, specialised tools and spare parts for their high-tech farm machinery.
 But the movement extends far beyond farm machinery with, for example, the restricted repair options offered by Apple coming in for criticism.
 Manufacturers often counter with safety concerns resulting from unauthorised repairs and modifications.

 An easy method of reducing electronic waste footprint is to sell or donate electronic gadgets, rather than dispose of them.

 Improperly disposed e-waste is becoming more and more hazardous, especially as the sheer volume of e-waste increases.
 For this reason, large brands like Apple, Samsung, and others have started giving options to customers to recycle old electronics.
 Recycling allows the expensive electronic parts inside to be reused.
 This may save significant energy and reduce the need for mining of additional raw resources, or manufacture of new components.
 Electronic recycling programs may be found locally in many areas with a simple online search; for example, by searching "recycle electronics" along with the city or area name.

 Cloud services have proven to be useful in storing data, which is then accessible from anywhere in the world without the need to carry storage devices.
 Cloud storage also allows for large storage, at low cost.
 This offers convenience, while reducing the need for manufacture of new storage devices, thus curbing the amount of e-waste generated.